pollaiolo/pollaiolo.github.io/_posts/2017-09-05-bouncing_balls.markdown

    Vectorial sums are performed to update every ball component; acceleration is added to the velocity and velocity is added to position.
 The acceleration vector is then set to 0 since this force is not continuous in time.\\
 `display` to show the ball in the canvas.\\
 `bounce` to check if the ball is touching the edges of the canvas.
    There's another force considered in this function: *friction*.
-This vector opposes to the ball when rolling and pushes it, proportionally to its mass, in the opposite direction.
+This vector opposes to the ball when rolling and pushes it in the opposite direction proportionally to its mass.
 Check the sources for details.

 The `sketch.js` function will be then composed as follow:
 {%highlight javascript%}